xiaoshenxian/tfserver-java/README.md

 - `grpc_port`: the GRPC service port.
 Unlike the HTTP Json port which is specified in the Tomcat configuration file, the GRPC port should be specified here.
 - `update_schedule_seconds`: In what frequency the server should refresh the "*model_base_dir*" to schedule an updating.

+#### About the "*handler.properties*" file

+This is the default model handler configuration file that is to be used to define a *ModelHandler*'s behavior.
+The configuration descriptions are shown below:
+- `handler_class`: the specified class of the *ModelHandler*.
+This server uses the *LocalModelHandler* class which stores the Tensorflow model session in the local memory.
+- `tags`: used by *SavedModelBundle* instances.
+See Tensorflow documents for detail.
+Defaulted by "serve" here.

+Other parameters can be added for user specified *ModelHandler* implementations, e.g., distributed deployment.

 ## Authors

 * **ZHONG Weikun**